MionKit/Benchmarks/MION-OPTIONS.md

 There is no one size fits all when optimizing performance, so mion offers few settings to configure according to different app needs.

 - `HttpOptions.useCallbacks` : using callbacks instead promises when routing a call. defaults to promises.
-- `RouterOptions.useAsyncCallContext` : this is not a performance setting but rather a nice to have features to simplify development as the callContext can be obtained from anywhere in the call stat using `router.getCallContext()` rather than having to propagate the callContex down the callStack.
-Unfortunatelly this comes with an small performance hit so we are benchmarking it here.

 We show the benchmarks and let you take your own conclusions!!